Admissions and Enrollment Policies

 5 Transfer Students

-Students who have commenced studies at another university and wish to continue their students at OIST and obtain the OIST PhD degree may, under special circumstances, be admitted subject to meeting admission standards.
+Students who have commenced studies at another university and wish to continue their studies at OIST and obtain the OIST PhD degree may, under special circumstances, be admitted subject to meeting admission standards.
 Such cases may arise, for example, when newly appointed faculty members with existing graduate students are appointed at OIST before their students complete their studies.
 In such cases OIST wishes to ensure the best possible outcome for the students and their supervisors while preserving the high international standards of the graduate program.

 Transfer students should complete the application process in the same way as other students but their folder should include a letter from the OIST faculty member explaining the situation and recommending the student for the OIST graduate program.